fimbullinter/wotan/packages/mimir/README.md

 `new-parens` | Require parentheses when invoking constructors. | Performance!
 `no-case-declaration` | Disallow `let`, `class` and `enum` in case blocks.
 These are visible within the whole switch statement body but not defined in other case clauses.
 The compiler currently doesn't warn about such uses.
 You should use a block to restrict the scope of the declarations. | TSLint has no similar rule, ESLint has `no-case-declarations` which forbids function declarations as well.
 `no-debugger` | Ban `debugger;` statements from your production code. | Performance!
-`no-duplicate-case` | Detects `switch` statements where multiple `case` clauses check for the same value. | This implementation tries to infer the value instead of just comparing the source code.
+`no-duplicate-case` | Detects `switch` statements where multiple `case` clauses check for the same value. *uses type information if available* | This implementation tries to infer the value instead of just comparing the source code.
 `no-fallthrough` | Prevents unintentional fallthough in `switch` statements from one case to another.
 If the fallthrough is intended, add a comment that matches `/^\s*falls? ?through\b/i`. | Allows more comment variants such as `fallthrough` or `fall through`.
-`no-inferred-empty-object` | Warns if a type parameter is inferred as `{}` because the compiler cannot find any inference site. | Really checks every type parameter of function, method and constructor calls.
+`no-inferred-empty-object` | Warns if a type parameter is inferred as `{}` because the compiler cannot find any inference site. *requires type information* | Really checks every type parameter of function, method and constructor calls.
 Correctly handles type parameters from JSDoc comments.
 Recognises type parameter defaults on all merged declarations.
 `no-misused-generics` | Detects generic type parameters that cannot be inferred from the functions parameters.
 It also detects generics that don't enforce any constraint between types. | There's no similar TSLint rule.
 `no-nan-compare` | Don't compare with `NaN`, use `isNaN(number)` or `Number.isNaN(number)` instead. | Performance!
 `no-return-await` | Warns for unnecesary `return await foo;` when you can simply `return foo;` | The same as TSLint's rule.
 I wrote both, but this one is faster.